anthrax3/ec2-puppet-deploy/README.md

 `ENVIRONMENT` matches the tag you've specified for the environment to deploy to. `fabric` will then SSH onto the puppet masters (via the correct jumpbox) and run the given deployment commands.

+You can also specify the EC2 region to use on the commandline with the option `-r REGION` or `--region=REGION`, where `REGION` is the EC2 region you want to deploy to (e.g. `eu-west-1`)